Many men struggle to grow a moustache because of genetics, hormones, physical trauma, or underlying medical conditions.

 What Is The Cost Of Moustache Hair Transplantation?

-Also, because of the lower cost of medical equipment, operation theatres, and labour, the cost of a moustache transplant in Turkey is lower than in the UK or other European countries.
+And so because of the lower cost of medical equipment, operation theatres, and labour, the cost of a moustache transplant in Turkey is 3-5 times lower than in the UK or other European countries.

 In Turkey, the cost of a moustache transplant does not vary according to the number of grafts a patient needs; instead, they get maximum grafts in one session, which further saves cost.